 Allow the phrases to be simply a conduit for the force of loving-kindness.
 Empower your imagination through the five phrases to touch the hearts of all forms of life in the universe, unconditionally and inclusively.
 Stay with all beings until you feel a personal sense of the profound interconnectedness of all creatures, all life.

-Then you can move on to specific categories of beings:
+Then you can move on to specific categories of beings, such as:

 All awakened ones.